nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The figure below shows the sequence diagram for adding a lesson to a student.

 ![LessonAddSequenceDiagram](images/LessonAddSequenceDiagram.png)
-*Figure I.3.3.1: Sequence Diagram of Lesson Add Command*
+*Figure I.3.3.1: Sequence Diagram of `LessonAddCommand`*

 ![LessonAddLogicSequenceDiagram](images/LessonAddLogicSequenceDiagram.png)
-*Figure I.3.3.2: Continued Sequence Diagram of Lesson Add Command*
+*Figure I.3.3.2: Continued Sequence Diagram of `LessonAddCommand`*

 The `LessonAddCommand#executeUndoableCommand()` method updates the `Lesson` objects in the `Person` in the `UniquePersonList` by adding `toAdd` to the list of lessons the student currently has.
 Note that `toAdd` will not be added if there is an existing lesson with a clashing date and timeslot.

+A simple illustration of how TAB might interact with the user is shown below.

 ![LessonAddActivityDiagram](images/LessonAddAcitivityDiagram.png)
-*Figure I.3.3.3
+*Figure I.3.3.3: Activity diagram of `LessonAddCommand`*

 The lesson added will be displayed in the `LessonListPanel` in TAB.